murchandamus/bips/bip-update-process.md

 #### Proposed[^proposed]

-When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Proposed to indicate that they recommend adoption or implementation of the BIP.
+When the author is confident that their BIP represents a net improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the bitcoin community, they may update the BIP’s status to Proposed to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the author must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, the BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill